catsmells/lute/README.md

 # lute
-A next-generation general-purpose functional programming language.
+A next-generation general-purpose functional programming language, devised by the users of Catterchan.

+## Proposals